seanoldham/commit-reminder/README.md

 # commit-reminder

-### Never forget to git commit!

-Commit Reminder will remind you to `git commit` after 1,000 keystrokes.
+Commit Reminder is an [Atom](https://atom.io/) plugin that will remind you to `git commit` after 1,000 keystrokes.